infoconexscott-code/solid-principles/docs/dependency-inversion.md

 High-level modules should not depend on low-level modules; both should depend on abstractions.

+Depending on concrete implementations couples policy to detail.
+By flipping the dependency so both layers rely on an abstraction, low-level concerns can change without affecting high-level logic.

 Introduced by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) (Uncle Bob).

 ## Violation